-Garbage disposal units are underappreciated but an indispensable part in our kitchens.
-These electric motor powered systems spin at high velocity to churn the solid wastes into minute particles capable of being flushed out by water.
+Garbage disposal units are underappreciated but an indispensable part of our kitchens.
+These electric motor powered systems to spin at high velocity to churn the solid wastes into minute particles capable of being flushed out by water.

 Common problems associated with garbage disposals are:

-A lazy disposal could be a signal for clogging and blockage.
-It could be due to the following reasons – chunks of hard food items, bones, and skin, oily and greasy residues, seeds or shells of fruits, paper and wood pulps, peels of fruits among others.
+Lazy disposal could be a signal for clogging and blockage.
+It could be due to the following reasons – chunks of hard food items, bones, and skin, oily and greasy residues, seeds or shells of fruits, paper, and wood pulps, peels of fruits among others.

 The first indication of a clogged disposal unit is the loud noises it starts producing.
 When this happens and if it is not switched off immediately, it can exhaust the motor.

-Cold water facilitates the removal of fat and oily residues from the wastes.
-Occasionally dropping in ice cubes into the system will make the blades more sharp.
+Coldwater facilitates the removal of fat and oily residues from the wastes.
+Occasionally dropping in ice cubes into the system will make the blades sharper.
 On the other hand, hot water can damage the sensitive parts of the disposal.
-Other liquids that should not be put in it are cleaning agents, bleach and other chemicals.
+Other liquids that should not be put in it are cleaning agents, bleach, and other chemicals.